 TomoDomo stands for community.
 In our coliving houses you will meet exciting people, make contacts and make new friends.
 You bring your own talents to the house by cooking with others, organizing an outing, or joining in on your roommates' events.
 Each community communicates via Slack on its own channel, so everyone knows what's going on.

 We have invested a lot of love in the design of our houses, so that you feel completely comfortable and have a beautiful home.

 We are convinced that the shared experiences will bring you further, that you will have a great time and that both you and the community will grow.

 Can you imagine living like this?
-Apply today at www.tomodomo.ch/termin for a no-obligation conversation with us.
+Apply today at www.tomodomo.ch for a chat with us.
 We'll tell you more about our community and find out together if this is something for you.

 Living in Switzerland - Important to know

 To manage your payments in Switzerland as easily as possible, we recommend that you open a Swiss bank account.
 Note that you can only open a bank account after you have received your foreigner's identity card.